gebhardm/flmdisplay/README.md

 	cd flmdisplay
     npm install

 utilizing the provided [package.json](package.json) file.
+Note: For the MySQL variant install also `mysql`.

-Be aware that these modules evolve; there was an issue with incompatible changes using socket.io: v0.9 behaves differently than v1.0 - so, even though I tested the stuff, it may not work with a next version of the used modules...
-Again, as this is free stuff, help yourself finding out what's up - there are zillions of possibilities, what has happened.
+Be aware that these modules evolve; for example, there was an issue with incompatible changes on socket.io v0.9 vs. v1.0 - so, even though I tested the stuff, it may not work with a next version of the used modules...
+Again, as this is free stuff, help yourself finding out what's up - there are zillions of possibilities what might have happened.
 (Have you used **git checkout**?
 Have you called **./configure**?)

 As *mdns* uses a compatibility layer, be aware that it throws warnings on use; follow the links within the warnings to get an understanding what has happened (and then ignore them).